-- (a) Banks should ensure that full address / telephone number of the branch is invariably mentioned in the Pass Book / Statement of Accounts issued to account holders. - (b) Banks should invariably offer passbook facility to all their savings bank accountholders (individuals).
-The cost of providing such passbooks should not be recovered from the customers. - (c) Banks may devise controls to ensure that the passbooks are updated on an ongoing basis, and complete and correct particulars are written in a legible hand - (d) Customers also need to be educated to submit the passbooks regularly for updating - (e) Banks may take the following steps to provide customer satisfaction in these areas: - (i) Customer education drives may be launched to bring home the advantages of getting the passbooks updated regularly / periodically. - (ii) Employees may be exhorted to attach importance to this area to provide customer satisfaction. - (f) As a rule, passbooks may be updated immediately on submission.
+- (a) Banks should ensure that full address / telephone number of the branch is invariably mentioned in the Pass Book / Statement of Accounts issued to account holders. - (b) Banks should provide MICR code and IFSC Code of the branch in all passbook /statement of account to their account holders. - (c) Banks should invariably offer passbook facility to all their savings bank account-holders (individuals).
+The cost of providing such passbooks should not be recovered from the customers. - (d) Banks may devise controls to ensure that the passbooks are updated on an ongoing basis, and complete and correct particulars are written in a legible hand - (e) Customers also need to be educated to submit the passbooks regularly for updating - (f) Banks may take the following steps to provide customer satisfaction in these areas: - (i) Customer education drives may be launched to bring home the advantages of getting the passbooks updated regularly / periodically. - (ii) Employees may be exhorted to attach importance to this area to provide customer satisfaction. - (g) As a rule, passbooks may be updated immediately on submission.
 If updating is not possible immediately due to a large number of entries, then paper tokens be issued for collection of passbooks on the next day.

-3.1.1 Furnishing remitter details in pass book / pass sheet / account statement for credits received by customers through NEFT / NECS / ECS
+3.1.1 Furnishing remitter details in pass book / pass sheet / account statement for credits received by customers through NEFT / NECS / ECS received through NEFT/NECS/ECS.

-The procedural guidelines on NEFT/NECS/ECS and various circulars issued from time to time by the Reserve Bank clearly highlights the minimum information that should be provided to customers about the details of credit received through NEFT/NECS/ECS.
 Complaints about incomplete details about the remitter (or beneficiary) and/or the source of credit (or debit) in the passbooks/pass sheets/account statements, as also lack of uniformity across banks in providing even such minimal information are on the rise.
 Banks may enable their Core Banking Solutions (CBS) to capture complete information from the relevant fields in the messages/data files which can be displayed to customers when they access their accounts online or provide to them additionally when they approach the branch counters/help desks/call centres.